Alternative Fuels Infrastructure Regulation (AFIR)

 - A single solution for shore-side battery recharging points for maritime and inland waterways vessels

-- Hydrogen, methanol and ammonia refueling points
+- Hydrogen, methanol and ammonia refuelling points

 - Possible removal of the current requirement for LNG bunkering in TEN-T core ports